Tronie: History

 Ín the 17th century these studies of faces became an art form in their own right in the Dutch Republic.
-The most important artistic precursors of tronies, which were produced in Leiden and Haarlem in the 1620s, include painted and drawn study heads of the 16th and early 16th and early 17th centuries.
+The most important artistic precursors of tronies, which were produced in Leiden and Haarlem in the 1620s, include painted and drawn study heads of the 16th and early 17th centuries.
 It was Jan Lievens who initiated tronie production in Leiden.
 Starting from his own single-figure genre and history paintings in half-figures, Lievens limited the subject of the painting to the representation of a head or a bust.
 He took his cue from the Flemish study heads of masters such as Rubens and van Dyck.
 The emergence of the tronie as the result of a reduction of larger compositions was also evident in the work of Frans Hals, a Haarlem painter.
 Some of Frans Hals's tronies are his best-known works such as the Gypsy Girl.
 Other Haarlem painters who painted tronies include Pieter de Grebber, Adriaen van Ostade and Franchoys Elaut.
 The practice of tronies as independent artworks was well known by Flemish painters.
 It cannot be ruled out that the genre of the tronie as an independent art form emerged earlier in Flanders than in Holland.
 Flemish painters Rubens, van Dyck, and Jordaens are known to have used painted head studies in larger working contexts.
 However, some of these works were also intended as independent expressive studies.